US immigration authorities detain the family of the man charged in the Colorado attack

 Soliman — an Egyptian national who is in the U.S. illegally, according to federal officials — told authorities that no one, including his family, knew about his plans, according to court documents.

-He planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers charging him with a federal hate crime.
-His name is first spelled Mohammed in some court documents.
+He planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers, at times spelling his first name “Mohammed.”

 “When he was interviewed about the attack, he said he wanted them all to die, he had no regrets, and he would go back and do it again,” Colorado’s acting U.S. attorney, J. Bishop Grewell, said during a news conference Monday.